-1.3 The auction shall be carried out through an auctioneer holding an auction license.
-The vendue master and auctioneer respectively is entitled to appoint adequate proxies in accordance with § 47 GewO (German Industrial Code) to conduct the auction.
+1.3 The auction shall be carried out by an auctioneer holding an auction license; the auctioneer shall be responsible to determine this person.
+The auctioneer is entitled to appoint adequate proxies in accordance with § 47 GewO (German Industrial Code) to conduct the auction.
 Claims arising from or in connection with the auction may solely be brought against the auctioneer.

-1.4 On being sent a catalog or through a notification released online, the client shall be notified in good time by the auctioneer of the exact date of the auction, or of further auctions in the event of the item(s) failing to be sold in the first auction (V).
+1.4 On being sent a catalog or through a notification released online, over the phone, by fax or e-mail, the client shall be notified in good time by the auctioneer of the exact date of the auction, or of further auctions in the event of the item(s) failing to be sold in the first auction (V).

 1.7 If he has not already done so, the client shall consign the items being put up for auction to the auctioneer at his own expense and risk immediately after signing this contract.
 The auctioneer shall store the items free of charge until the auction is held or until they are sold in a private sale, or at the most until the end of the period given in no. 7.1.

-1.9 If the consigned work turns out not to be authentic, or if reasonable suspicion arises after the consignment agreement has been concluded that the consignor is not the owner or has no right of disposal, or that there are rights of third parties in the object that prompt the auctioneer to desist from the auction (e.g. legal prohibitions), the auctioneer is not obligated to include the work in the auction.
+1.9 If the consigned work turns out not to be authentic, or if reasonable suspicion arises after the consignment agreement has been concluded that the consignor is not the owner or has no right of disposal, or that there are rights of third parties in the object that prompt the auctioneer to desist from the auction (e. g. legal prohibitions), or legitimate doubts with regards to the Money Laundering Act (GwG) the auctioneer is not obligated to include the work in the auction.
 Hence the auctioneer is authorized to terminate the consignment contract for cause and with immediate effect pursuant to section 9.2.
 The auctioneer is in any case entitled to a reimbursement of his expenses pursuant to section 4.5 as against the client.
 Any claims on part of the auctioneer resulting therefrom remain unaffected.

 1.10 The client shall receive one copy of this contract.